adrian-bacon/llm-date-and-time-tools/README.md

 --------------------

 * In Open WebUI, in the prompt field, you can now select the tool and ask the LLM for the current date and time.
-* This enables doing accurate date calculates in the LLM, for example: "What will be the date in 2 weeks?"
+* This enables doing accurate date calculations in the LLM, for example: "What will be the date in 2 weeks?"

 **License**
 ----------